Skip to main content

 Local Leadership

-The tourism-driven narrative of Hawai‘i as paradise ignores the complex history of colonization and its compounding effects that continue to impact generations of kamaʻāina (local residents) and Kanaka Maoli (Native Hawaiians) today.
-Kamaʻāina and Kanaka Maoli residents are increasingly priced out of their homes and Kanaka Maoli face persistent systemic inequities impacting education opportunities, health outcomes, and incarceration rates.
+The tourism-driven narrative of Hawai‘i as paradise ignores the complex history and experiences of kamaʻāina (local residents) and Kanaka Maoli (Native Hawaiians) today.
+Kamaʻāina and Kanaka Maoli residents are increasingly priced out of their homes and Kanaka Maoli face persistent disparities in education opportunities, health outcomes, and incarceration rates.

-Combatting these inequities requires a collective effort, and we are proud to partner with the Hawai'i State Department of Education and our local communities.
-Also, because we believe that this movement must be locally led, we prioritize recruiting kamaʻāina and Kanaka Maoli corps members.
+This work requires a collective effort, and we are proud to partner with the Hawai'i State Department of Education and our local communities.
+Fueling the local economy and centering local needs, we're eager to recruit kamaʻāina and Kanaka Maoli corps members.
 You can read more about this effort, as well as our vision for our keiki, in our 10-year strategic plan or hear from some of our local corps members and alumni in the video below.

 Kama'aina Educators Reflect on Teaching